 Hatching Chicken Eggs

 Many backyard farmers want to experience raising chickens from the very start.
-If you’re interested in watching a chick hatch and raising it from day 1, then you’ll want to purchase some fertile eggs!
+If you’re interested in watching a chick hatch and raising it from day one, then you’ll want to purchase some fertile eggs!

 We would recommend doing as much research on our website as possible before you jump into raising chicks from hatch.
 This is because a lot of time and patience will go into it.